zencart/documentation/content/dev/code/notifiers.md

                 break;
 ```

 Some developers believe this method should not be used since it is less self-documenting than prior methods.
-Others prefer it for its compactness of expression when compared to the more long-winded camelCase.
+Others prefer it for its shorter function name when compared to the more long-winded camelCase syntax.

 ## Additional Information

 ### Event Aliasing

-Sometimes notifier names are changed (because of a typo, for example, or to make them more self-documenting).
-When this happens, rather than just remove the old notifier, the recommended practice since Zen Cart 1.5.7 has been to alias the old name.
-This way, older code which uses the old notifier name will still work.
+Sometimes notifier names are changed (where triggered in application code) (because of a typo, for example, or to make them more self-documenting).
+When this happens, rather than just remove the old notifier from the code base, the recommended practice since Zen Cart 1.5.7 has been to alias the old name.
+This way older code which uses the old notifier name will still work.
+In some cases it makes perfect sense to fully remove an old notifier call.
+Use discretion when deciding whether to clean up after yourself or hold on for long-term backward compatibility.

 ### Plugins which support Notifier Use